Nour-Azab/Gym-Coach/README.md

 ---

-Here is the **updated Section 2 (Data Collection)** with your new addition about collecting videos from your friends using mobile phones — written clearly, respectfully, and professionally.

-You can replace the old Section 2 with this one.

----

 ## 2️⃣ Data Collection

 To train Coachy’s models, we needed high-quality videos of people performing each exercise **correctly and consistently**.